 - Very little wildlife can exist here during the harsh dry season of strong hot winds and surface salt water, but following a rain the pan becomes an important habitat for migrating animals including wildebeest and one of Africa’s biggest zebra populations.

-- The Freshpak Salt Pans Ultra Marathon is a 3 day Stage Race with days of 10, 60 and 30 km.
+- The Freshpak Salt Pans Ultra Marathon is a 3 day Stage Race with days.

-- The Salt Pans Ultra is one of the toughest races in Africa.
+- The Salt Pans Ultra is deceptively tough.
 What you lack in height gain you will make up for in heat, distance and soft or wet going under foot.

 - Many parts of the pans are only accessible by foot.

 - The border of the pans are mainly dry and underfoot is firmer.
-Into the pans the it can get muddy to wet.
+Into the pans it can get muddy and even wet.

 - The Salt Pans Ultra Marathon is a semi-self sufficient foot race in the desolate Makgadikgadi Salt Pans.
 You can look forward to 2 1/2 days of extreme running covering a total distance of approximately 100kms.

-- There are water checkpoints at certain points of the race.
+- There are water checkpoints at regular points during the race.

 - Early and late starts are to expected.